humblejs/humblejs.github.io/README.md

 Humble.js comes with various category of packages

 ### essentials
 These packages go hand-in-hand with humble.js server and client pages.
-These are useful to aid and speed-up the development and data accessibility.
+These are useful to speed-up the development and data accessibility.

  * [context](/pkg/context) (v 1.8.16)
  * [core](/pkg/core) (v 1.3.16)